haroldcheney/haroldcheney.github.io/_cocktails/denise.md

 ---
 layout: cocktail
-title: Denisemeister
+title: Denicemeister
 image: denise.jpg
 ---
 Once I started experimenting with DeGroff's Pimento Aromatic Bitters, I wanted to try it in everyting.
-Unfortunately, I did not have everything in my liquor cabinet, so I put the DeGroff's in my pocket and headed to my neighborhood pub, where the very tolerant Denise was tending bar.
+Unfortunately, I did not have everything in my liquor cabinet, so I put the DeGroff's in my pocket and headed to my neighborhood pub, where the very tolerant Denice was tending bar.

 What I really wanted to try was Dale DeGroff's Sazerac recipe, but Denise had no absinthe, so we tried replacing it with ouzo.
 Not horrible, but not something I would try again.
 Then we tried Jägermeister,